rlucente-se-jboss/consume-rocknsm/README.md

     cd hacep-eap-helper
     ./start-amq.sh

+Wait for AMQ to fully start.

 Run the following commands in a separate terminal window to launch the HACEP servers:

     cd hacep-eap-helper
     ./start-eap.sh

+Wait for the two EAP servers to start.
+You can use the following command to check their status:

+    cd hacep-eap-helper
+    ./check-eap-status.sh

 Run the following commands in a separate terminal window to bridge RockNSM events to HACEP: